Attack suspect personified the enemy France can't find

 SUICIDE BOMBERS

-Foreseeing such strikes, defence analyst Francois Heisbourg said on Saturday: "We can bomb Raqqa to the ground, but it's not clear that would help us foil this type of attack in Europe.
+Foreseeing such strikes, defense analyst Francois Heisbourg said on Saturday: "We can bomb Raqqa to the ground, but it's not clear that would help us foil this type of attack in Europe.

 "We don't just have a problem in Syria, we have a problem in France," he told iTele television.